Fuel cell system design

 Successful commercialisation of fuel cell technologies depends largely on how the fuel cell stack is integrated within the entire power plant system.

-PSE's gFUELCELL advanced process modelling environment provides extensive system models within a dynamic simulation framework, allowing rapid system design and accurate analysis of performance under different driving cycles.
+PSE's gFUELCELL advanced process modelling environment provides extensive system models within a dynamic simulation framework, allowing rapid system design and accurate analysis of performance under different operating conditions.

 System models: exploring the decision space

-A combined detailed fuel cell stack model and dynamic model of the entire power plant system provides an essential analysis tool for quantifying behaviour and performance at all scales.
+Combining a high-fidelity, multi-scale fuel cell stack model with models of the entire power plant system provides an essential analysis tool for quantifying behaviour and performance at all scales.

-PSE's gFUELCELL environment provides unprecedented accuracy, from microscale phenomena to system-wide effects, to yield a wealth of accurate information about the system performance that cannot be achieved via experimentation alone.
+PSE's gFUELCELL environment provides unprecedented accuracy, from microscale phenomena to system-wide effects, to yield a wealth of accurate information about the system performance that cannot be obtained via experimentation alone.

 In particular, rigorous models allow for tracking of gas and liquid state water in the membrane electrolyte assembly (MEA) layers and provide insights into the mechanisms for transport of water within the fuel cell.
 These are key factors affecting fuel cell performance and longevity.